TiagoMA90/Portfolio-one/README.md

 <img src="assets/css/screenshots/head.webp" alt="header">

+## Index:
+- The "Index" page gives information and lets the user know what the site is about.
+- It gives a brief introduction to our services and the opening times of our facilities.

 ## About:
 - The "About" page gives a slightly detailed description of the Saunas we have in our Spa.
-- It includes icons imported from FontAwesome.
+- It includes icons imported from FontAwesome, and briefly describes the tempearte, humity and average time a guest should be in a particular sauna.

 ## Contact:
-- The "Contact" page lets users provide feedback about their experiences and services.
+- The "Contact" page lets users provide feedback about their experiences and our services.
 Users are required to provide their email in order to submit their message.

+Contact form
+The form consists of the following fields (labels have been hidden, making use of the placeholder instead):
+First Name (not required)
+Last Name (not required)
+Email (required)
+Message (required)

-- Once a message has been submited, users are greeted with a "Thank you" message, sking them to be redirected to the "Home" page.
+- Once a message has been submited, users are directed to another page (redirect.html), while being greeted with a "Thank you" message and asking them to be redirected to the "Home" page.
+This will allow useres to contact 'Sauna World' if they inquire make reservations beforehand or provide any sort of feedback.

 <img src="assets/css/screenshots/form.webp" alt="form">

 Footer
 - The Footer is displayed in all pages, found at the bottom of the screen with useful information for the user.
-- It also includes links to the social media sites that externally open.
-The use of icons were imported from FontAwesome.
+- It also includes links to the social media sites that open on external pages.
+Furthermore, it lets users access explore other platforms where the website Sauna is being promoted.
+- The use of icons was imported from FontAwesome.

 <img src="assets/css/screenshots/foot.webp" lat="footer">